-- The panel is sent copies of the applications in black and white, so colour diagrams are not as effective and in some cases were quite difficult to read. - If you want the panel to consider a colour version of your application, then you have to send the relevant number of copies of it to the Equality Challenge Unit. - Analyse your data honestly. - Be consistent when comparing your data to that of other Mathematics departments.
-For example, members of the Russell Group (or the 1994 Group) should compare themselves to other members of the Group, or to the Group average. - One application seemed to choose a different set of comparators for each set of data and the panel was not amused! - Don't make the diagrams too complicated.
+- The panel is sent copies of the applications in black and white, so colour diagrams are not as effective and in some cases were quite difficult to read.
+The panel is also sent an electronic version of the applications. - If you want the panel to consider a colour version of your application, then you have to send the relevant number of copies of it to the Equality Challenge Unit. - Analyse your data honestly.
+The panels liked (and commended), applications that were very honest in their assessment of the current situation. - If the data is bad, then it's essential to comment on it rather than say nothing.
+It's better to just admit it and say what actions you're going to take to address the issue. - Be consistent when comparing your data to that of other departments in your discipline.
+Either compare your data to the national average, or compare with a set of comparator universities (with reasons).
+One application seemed to choose a different set of comparators for each set of data and the panel was not amused! - Don't make the diagrams too complicated.
 Some members of the panel might not be very numerate!